uc-cdis/gen3-qa/docs/testplans/study-viewer/study-viewer.md

 b. makes a manual call to validate the `request_id` with the Requestor <br>
 c. go back to the back, click on `Download' button to download the dataset <br>

-2. User with access - go to pafe, click on `Download` button and download the file from indexd
+2. User with access - go to page, click on `Download` button and download the file from indexd